-And it's a deadly sin... because it rots us from the inside out.
-Proverbs 14:30 says "A heart at peace gives life to the body, but envy rots the bones"
+Now brothers and sisters, Envy is a deadly sin... because it rots us from the inside out, as Proverbs 14:30 says "A heart at peace gives life to the body, but envy rots the bones"

-On the outside you look like a normal, everyday, successful happy person - but inside there is a cancerous discontent that eats away at the joy and happiness you might feel with who you are and where you are at in life, all because your rival has what you believe you need to have to be happy, what you think should rightfully be yours.
+On the outside you look like a normal, everyday, successful happy person - but inside there is a cancerous discontent that eats away at the joy and happiness you might feel with who you are and where you are at in life,

+Because your rival has what you believe you need to have to be happy, what you think should rightfully be yours.
 And if we don't learn to understand what is at the heart of envy, if we don't discover what it is that Sin is twisting, then friends...
-Envy will have its way with us.
+Envy will have its way with us and it will wreak relationships and destroy community.

-Such was the case with Wanda Holloway.
-When her daughter, Shanna, was beaten out for a spot on the Jr. High cheerleading squad back in 1991 by another girl.
-Wanda was so envious of this position for her daughter she tried to put out a hit on this other's girl's mother.
+Such was the case with Wanda Holloway back in 1991.
+When her daughter, Shanna, was beaten out for a spot on the Jr. High cheerleading squad another girl, Wanda was so envious of this position for her daughter she tried to put out a hit on this other's girl's mother.

-She decided to target the mother instead because she figured the girl would be so devastated by her mother's death that she would drop out of the team and the spot would open up for her daughter instead.
+She figured the girl would be so devastated by her mother's death that she would drop out of the team and the spot would open up for her daughter instead.